BDC Hamburger Icon

 If you can’t secure the full valuation amount from a buyer or investor, then it’s not an acceptable value.
 The market dictates your business’s overall value.
 If investors don’t think your business is worth $1.1 million, the business isn’t worth $1.1 million.

-After valuing your business, you may be ready to sell your business or take on investors.
+If you are determining your value for a specific reason, such as finding investors, planning a merger or selling your business, you can move forward with that process after valuing your business.
 If your investor or buyer accepts your valuation, you must now negotiate the deal.
 In addition to the valuation, you must make many other decisions, including the deal’s terms, restrictions and timing.

 If you need an investment to survive or can’t wait to sell, you can’t afford to be stubborn with your numbers.
 You may need to adjust them down.